 Described as emulsions based on beeswax as emulsifier and thickener, these creams have a long history of cosmetic use.

 Part of our morning ritual is to stand in front of a mirror applying cosmetics – like a moisturiser or foundation – to fix or minimise imperfections in our complexion.

 March 22nd 2009

-Max Factor is widely known for, amongst other things, his contributions to the motion picture industry.
+Max Factor is widely known for his contributions to the motion picture industry.
 As television expanded after the Second World War, Max Factor & Co. got involved in this new industry as well.

 March 15th 2009

 The introduction of sunscreens means that a wide range of cosmetics are now classified as therapeutic goods.
 These products do not require a full ingredients list.

 March 6th 2009